Principles of Low Dissipation Computing from a Stochastic Circuit Model: Model for Single Gates

 where $f_j(x)=[e^{\beta(x-\mu_j)}+1]^{-1}$ is the Fermi distribution.
 The prefactor $\Gamma$ is related to contact resistances and is chosen so that the timescale of electron transitions is longer than the timescale of thermal fluctuation, and thus the broadening of energy levels due to the coupling is smaller than thermal fluctuations.
 In making these assumptions to simplify our model, we have neglected effects such as scattering within the transistor, delocalization between the electrode and the transistor, and electron correlations, each of which can be incorporated into our model as long as thermodynamical consistency is retained.

 Since we will be considering energy scales on the order of thermal fluctuations at the room temperature, we use $V_T=k_BT/q\approx 26 \mathrm{m}e\mathrm{V}$ and $\beta\hbar\approx 25$fs as our units of voltage and time, where $\hbar$ is Planck's constant.
-The voltage signal to noise ratio $V_d/V_T$ in our model will be on the order of 10, which is the prerequisite of low dissipation in the computing process since the two are closely related.
-While this ratio is two orders of magnitude lower than the current industry level, and requires delicate operation of the device, it can be experimentally achieved by designs such as the single-electron box \cite{koski2013distribution,koski2014experimental}.
+The voltage signal-to-noise ratio $V_d/V_T$ in our model will be on the order of 10, which is the prerequisite of low dissipation in the computing process since the two are closely related.
+While this ratio is much lower than the current technology, and requires delicate operation of the device, it can be experimentally achieved by designs such as the single-electron box \cite{koski2013distribution,koski2014experimental}.
 We reference potentials relative to the source voltage so that $V_s=0$, and take $\epsilon_\mathrm{P}^0 =0$ and $\epsilon_\mathrm{N}^0 =1.5 q V_d$ so that there exists only one independent energy parameter $V_d$.
 The transition rate constant is chosen as $\beta\hbar \Gamma=0.2$ to ensure the weak coupling assumption is valid~\cite{breuer2002theory}.
-To study the dynamics of the gates, we use both the exact steady state solution of master equation when possible, and Gillespie simulations \cite{gillespie1976general} to sample individual trajectories.
+To study the dynamics of the gates, we use both the exact steady-state solution of master equation when possible, and Gillespie simulations \cite{gillespie1976general} to sample individual trajectories.
 We set $C_g=200q/V_T$ in order to separate the timescales of capacitor charging from individual electron transfer events, simplifying the Gillespie simulations.
 Details of the numerical methods and the justification of the parameters can be found in Section I of the Supplementary Information ($\textit{SI}$).